-A few do, and parents are asked to provide a list of commitments outside HLN on their application so that we can have a discussion about workload, if necessary, including online classes.
+A few do, and parents are asked to provide a list of commitments outside HLN on their application so that Directors can have a discussion about workload, if necessary, including online classes.
 HLN work, in and of itself, is not too heavy to be completed as assigned.
 However, those who attend more than one tutorial or have commitments during school day hours may be overwhelmed with assignments because they are away from home on another day/days and lose that “work day” at home.
 Others may experience a heavy workload from non-Highlands classes that makes the daily HLN work difficult to complete.
 If you are considering additional tutorial or co-op classes, please reach out to talk through what that may look like and whether or not that outside option will fit with the work from HLN.
 If your student is in 6th grade through 12th, consider taking math and science at HLN in order to avoid having an imbalanced workload.
 Work assigned from another tutorial does not excuse work from being completed for HLN.

 How does HLN work with family flexibility, travel, or sickness?

 One of the blessings of outside teaching and accountability is the predictable pace and extra help staying on track through the year.
 When a student misses classes, the pace continues.
 Parents are expected to “homeschool” the weekly assigned work from the teacher by using their teacher guides and key.
 At HLN we work hard and we break hard.
 HLN meets for 33 weeks during the school year and takes 6 full weeks of break.
 HLN does not assign extra work over the breaks: (see the calendar here)